Quick and Easy Banner with Heat Transfer Vinyl

 Cut and weed the Siser Easy Weed Vinyl.
 Remember to mirror your image when cutting your vinyl.
-Also remember to do a test cut.
+Also, remember to do a test cut.

 I recently upgraded to Silhouette Business Edition.
-When sending your design from Silhouette Studio to the machine, there is a prompt which asks if you want to mirror your image or send it ‘as is’.
+When sending your design from Silhouette Studio to the machine, there is a prompt that asks if you want to mirror your image or send it ‘as is’.
 I already had mine mirrored, so please don’t get confused by this.

 If you’re new to the Silhouette Cameo and heat transfer vinyl there are some great tutorials online.
 Craftsy Unlimited also has some great videos on using your Cameo and also cutting heat transfer vinyl.

 I have a heat press, but since this was a small project, I decided to use my iron.
 Use a cotton setting and a pressing cloth.
-With the iron it takes quite a bit of pressure and a little time to get the vinyl to adhere.
+With the iron, it takes quite a bit of pressure and a little time to get the vinyl to adhere.
 I usually press an area for 15 seconds, then move on to another one and then come back if I have to.

 A heat press is a wonderful tool, but if you’re going to do just a few small projects, an iron does work.

 Take extra care when removing the vinyl carrier sheet when using this method.
-You want to be sure your design is completely adhered before removing it.
+You want to be sure your design is completely adhered to before removing it.

 I used some jute twine on both sides of my dowel to make a hanger for the banner.
 Isn’t it cute?
 I think I’m going to give mine to my grandsons for their room.
 Today I’m sharing this project over at Knick of Time where you’ll find other great DIY inspiration.